South Grand Projects

 The South Grand Parking lot is located at 3500 Hartford.
 It is FREE and 365 days a year, 24 hours a day.

 Offering 95 extra spaces for South Grand visitors, the lot is also equipped with electric and water hookups for use as an event space.
 The lot is accessible directly from Grand thru Hartford.
-The lot serves as the staging area for the World Naked Bike Ride and the Mother’s Day Bike Ride.

 A rain garden is a depressed basin that captures and soaks up stormwater that runs off a roof, driveway, or other hard surfaces.
 The 14 rain gardens on South Grand may look like typical flower gardens but they are natural systems designed to treat stormwater.